 Bad Shepherd Brewing Co.

-You may know them as one of Melbourne’s most recognisable craft beer brewers, but you’d be remiss to think Bad Shepherd Brewing Co.‘s bag of tricks ended there.
+You may recognise them as one of Melbourne's most recognisable craft beer brewers, but you'd be mistaken if you thought Bad Shepherd Brewing Co.'s repertoire ended there.

-Their flagship brewpub in Cheltenham offers some of the best BBQ in Melbourne, with the same dedication that goes into their award-winning beer shining through loud and clear in their signature dishes.
+Their main brewpub in Cheltenham serves some of Melbourne's greatest BBQ, with the same care and attention to detail that goes into their award-winning beer showing through loud and clear in their distinctive dishes.

-If being led into temptation ends at a table with a plate piled with barbecue next to an ice-cold IPA, consider me tempted.
+Consider myself tempted if being led into temptation results in a plate piled high with barbeque next to an ice-cold IPA.